Modern Slavery Act Statement

-ECSL is fully commited to working safely, ethicly, and with integrity, with our colleagues at the heart of our business.
+ECSL is fully committed to working safely, ethically, and with integrity, with our colleagues at the heart of our business.
 We aspire not only to deliver high-quality infrastructure, but to do so in a manner that benefits the people and communities involved in a sustainable manner.

 This statement applies to the entirety of our business, wherever we are carrying out our work.

 ECSL is committed to social and environmental responsibility and has Zero Tolerance for slavery and human trafficking.
 To support this commitment, we continue to uphold the ECSL Supplier Code of Conduct, to which we hold ourselves and our supply chain accountable.

 The ECSL Supplier Code of Conduct prohibits the use of any form of child or forced labor, slavery, or trafficking of persons.
 Additionally, within the Human Rights section, our Supplier Code of Conduct emphasizes our commitment to respecting the rights of those who work for and with us, and instructs our suppliers to:

 - Support and respect human rights and avoid any involvement in human rights abuses;

 - Conduct all operations in a socially responsible, harassment-free and nondiscriminatory manner;